-Do you currently have reviews for your business?
+Do you currently have any online reviews?
 And if so, are they good?
 Hopefully so, because people are using them to gauge whether they want to shop with you.
 Places like Google Reviews, Facebook , and Yelp, and some of the most popular places a potential customer will go to feel you out.

 Here are a few points from Digital Pulse showing just how important reviews are for today’s well-researched shopper:

 - 90% of consumers read online reviews before visiting a business

 - 88% of customers trust online reviews as much as personal recommendations

 - Customers are likely to spend 31% more one a business with excellent reviews

 - 92% of users will use a local business if it has at least a 4 star rating

 - Reliability (27%), expertise (21%), and Professionalism (18%) are the most importation reputation traits for a local business

 - On average, a one-star increase on Yelp leads to 5-9% increases in a business’s revenue.
 One bad review could cost you as many as thirty customers!!

 How to Get More Customer Reviews